-We’ve all experienced belly pain at some time in our lives, usually because of a temporary issue like constipation, or that time you ate bad clams and got food poisoning.
+We’ve all experienced belly pain at some time in our lives, usually because of a temporary issue like constipation or fecal incontinence, or that time you ate bad clams and got food poisoning.
 Occasionally, however, the pain is caused by something serious, and you should know what symptoms to look out for and when you should seek medical help.

 What is Abdominal Pain?

 Abdominal pain generally refers to any type of pain that is located between your chest and groin.
 This means that what you think is stomach pain could be caused by other organs or muscles, including menstrual cramps, kidney stones, or even a cardiac event.

 What Could be Causing My Stomach Pain?

 Besides the conditions already mentioned, abdominal pain can be the result of many issues including indigestion, a bowel blockage, stomach ulcers, lactose intolerance, gallstones, or even stomach or colorectal cancers.

 The first thing to do is to evaluate the location of your stomach pain.
 Is it a general, all-over discomfort?
 Or is it located in a specific quadrant?
 Is the pain constant?
 Or does it come and go?
 If the answer to the last question is “yes,” when does the pain lessen and when does it worsen?